 Indica strains are known for making you feel lazy, lethargic, sedated, tired, and downright sleepy.
 They lock you onto the couch and knock you out, but not before making you feel super hungry.
 Indeed, many Indica strains produce the munchies.

 Indeed, an Indica strain intoxicates you mentally, but not in the same way as a Sativa.
-A good Indica can make you feel more relaxed and less stressed out, although they don't usually cause things like euphoria or happiness.
+A good Indica can make you feel more relaxed and less stressed out, although it doesn't usually cause things like euphoria or happiness.
 For this reason, many people who have trouble sleeping at night or suffer from anxiety often consume Indica strains.
 It's a fantastic nighttime weed strain.

 What is a Hybrid Strain?